The Scanning section is BELOW

 Copyright © 1997-2016 by Wayne Fulton - All rights are reserved.

-I do try to help with questions about the basics or about my material, but I cannot help with the "what scanner to buy" or "my scanner doesn't work" questions, so those two email types probably get no response.
+I do try to help with questions about the basics or about my material, but I cannot help with the "what hardware to buy" or "my hardware doesn't work" questions, so those two email types probably get no response.